Written By Kassandra Foreman / Reviewed By Ray Spotts

 Generally canker sores clear up on their own, but there are rinse and ointments available for treatment.

 When the papillae on the tongue begin to lengthen and grow, the increased keratin will create a coating on the tongue.
-While this coating is usually white there can be different colors created by food, tobacco use, or bacteria that cause it to appear yellow, green, brown, or black.
+While this coating is usually white there can be different colors created by food, tobacco use, or germs that cause it to appear yellow, green, brown, or black.

 Babies will occasionally have a white appearance to their tongue that is caused by milk on the tongue.
 It can be wiped away gently with a cloth or soft toothbrush.